 The Shepherd’s Center of Greater Winston-Salem is an interfaith ministry that promotes and supports successful aging by providing direct services, volunteer opportunities, and enrichment programs for older adults.

 The Shepherd’s Center was founded in 1985 and is an affiliate member of The Shepherd’s Centers of America, which is comprised of approximately 75 affiliates nationwide.
-The organization celebrated it’s 30th Anniversary in 2015, has over 3,000 members and over 400 dedicated volunteers who provide in excess of 30,000 volunteer hours yearly.
-More than 5,000 older adults are served annually through the center’s programs and services.
+We celebrated our 30th Anniversary in 2015, have over 3,000 members and over 400 dedicated volunteers who provide in excess of 40,000 volunteer hours yearly.
+More than 5,500 older adults are served annually through the center’s programs and services.

 Faith In Action Care Program offers visitation and caregiver respite, transportation to medical appointments and grocery shopping as well as minor home repairs for older adults and their families.
 These services allow older adults to remain independent in their own homes for as long as possible.
 Over 2,000 individuals and families receive services through the program each year.

 The program also coordinates the Coalition of Ministries with Older Adults, the Powerful Tools for Caregivers training for family caregivers and the Saturday Night Fellowship program in collaboration with congregations in the community.